 - Law on Protection from False Information (August 23, 2021)

 - Law on Volunteering Activity (March 31, 2023)

 Pending NGO Legislative / Regulatory Initiatives

-1. In September 2021, the MoJ created a CSO-government working group (WG) to develop amendments to the Law on Access to Information.
-During the first meeting of the WG, CSOs pointed out the main shortcoming of the current Law: there are no adequate legal remedies against undue restrictions on the right to access information.
+- In September 2021, the MoJ created a CSO-government WG to develop amendments to the Law on Access to Information.
 CSOs recommended developing clear and simple legal mechanisms that would allow citizens to hold civil servants liable for failing to provide timely responses to information requests.
-They also recommended establishing an independent body to monitor implementation of the law and address citizens’ complaints in a simplified procedure.
-The WG agreed with the recommendations and included them into the draft law.
-The draft law is pending the Cabinet of Ministers’ consideration.
+CSOs also recommended establishing an independent body to monitor the implementation of the law and address citizens’ complaints in a simplified procedure.
+The WG agreed with the recommendations and included them in the draft law.
+On October 12, 2023, parliament adopted the draft law in the first reading.

 The Kyrgyz Republic recognizes at least 16 distinct organizational forms for noncommercial organizations, including public associations, foundations, institutions, non-profit cooperatives, and community-based organizations.
 The Civil Code and the Law on Noncommercial Organizations (NCO Law) establish the primary NCO legal framework.
 Article 2 of the NCO Law defines an NCO as “a voluntary, self-sustained organization created by individuals and (or) legal entities on the basis of community of interests for implementing spiritual and other non-material needs in the interests of its members and (or) the whole society, where the deriving a profit is not a major objective, and the obtained profit is not distributed among members, founders and employees.”

 The five most common types of NCOs which can be recognized as CSOs are the following: